-Heather Douglas (email@example.com) will be joining MSU’s Department of Philosophy as an Associate Professor in the Fall of 2018.
+Heather Douglas (email@example.com) is an Associate Professor in MSU’s Department of Philosophy.
 Her research focuses on the relationship between science and democracy, including the role of social and ethical values in science, the nature of scientists’ responsibility in and for science, and science-policy interfaces such as science advising, science funding, and science communication.
 She is interested in how citizens can and should interact with science, including the bases for citizens’ trust in scientists, and had a particular interest in the use of science for environmental policy-making and in energy policy.
 She is the author of many articles, edited collections, and her monograph Science, Policy, and the Value-Free Ideal (University of Pittsburgh Press, 2009).
 She has also taught environmental ethics for many years, and as a result of this, has put together a textbook, Environmental Ethics from the Roots Up (Cognella Press 2016), which is geared towards non-philosophers interested in environmental issues.
 In 2016, she was elected as a Fellow of the American Association for the Advancement of Science.

 Paul B. Thompson holds the W.K.
 Kellogg Chair in Agricultural, Food and Community Ethics.
 In addition to his role in the Michigan State Philosophy Department, he is also Professor in the Departments of Community Sustainability and Agricultural Food and Resource Economics.
 Thompson has a long and distinguished career in environmental philosophy focused on risk analysis for emerging technologies and the philosophy of agriculture.
 He has received career achievement awards from the Agriculture, Food and Human Values Society and from his doctoral degree granting institution, Stony Brook University.
 His work has been translated into French, German, Chinese, Japanese and Arabic, and his book From Field to Fork: Food Ethics for Everyone (Oxford U. Press, 2015) won Book of the Year from the North American Society for Social Philosophy.
 In 2017 he received Michigan State’s William J. Beal Outstanding Faculty Award.
 He continues to conduct research on philosophical aspects of sustainability and on new trends in agricultural technology.
 A second edition of his book The Spirit of the Soil: Agriculture and Environmental Ethics appeared in 2017.